Virtual-Universe/Virtual-Universe-Release/SupportedOS.md

    - KUbuntu 16.04 LTS x64
    - XUbuntu 16.04 LTS x86
    - XUbuntu 16.04 LTS x64

+ The following operating systems have not been tested by the Second Galaxy Development Team's Grid Architecture Development Work Group but are known to the development team.
+We will provide information for each OS listed in this section.
+Those operating systems are as follows:

+ - Operating Systems Currently being watched but not tested yet

+   - React OS (http://reactos.org/) - ReactOS is currently in alpha development stages.
+It preports to be an open source alternative to the Windows Operating Systems.
+The developers claim it is not based on Unix at all.

    NOTE: The Second Galaxy Development Team takes great pride in bringing you Virtual Universe
     and as such sets very high bars in its testing standards for every operating system we support.